Duke-I3T-Lab/Hand-gesture-recognition/README.md

 # Using HoloLens 2 and NVIDIA Jetson

 ## Project Overview

-This project involves collecting hand landmarks using HoloLens 2 and processing them through a deep learning model on an NVIDIA Jetson board for hand gesture recognition.
+This repository involves research artifacts for the paper _“Did I Do Well?
+Personalized Assessment of Trainees' Performance in Augmented Reality-assisted Neurosurgical Training”_, submitted to **the 5th Annual Workshop on 3D Content Creation for Simulated Training in eXtended Reality, co-located with IEEE VR, 2024** by [Sarah Eom](https://sites.duke.edu/sangjuneom/), [Tiffany Ma](https://sites.duke.edu/tiffanyma/), [Tianyi Hu](http://hutianyi.tech/), Neha Vutakuri, Joshua Jackson, and [Maria Gorlatova](https://maria.gorlatova.com/).
+The repository contains implementations of collecting hand landmarks using HoloLens 2 and processing them through a deep learning model on an NVIDIA Jetson board for hand gesture recognition.
 This README provides information on how to set up and use the project.

 ## Table of Contents
 - [Installation](#installation)